NC State Extension Publications

 Skip to Introduction

 The longhorned tick (previously called the 'Asian longhorned tick'), Haemaphysalis longicornis, gets its name from anatomic spurs associated with the mouthparts (Figure 1a & Figure 1b).
 It is an invasive tick spreading throughout the eastern United States and is native to the Far East.
 Originally from China, Japan, and Korea, it was introduced to New Zealand, Australia, and several Pacific islands.
-This species was first introduced to the US mainland in 2010, and has been reported from 17 states, including North Carolina, where (as of May 2022) it was found in twenty two counties: Alexander, Ashe, Avery, Buncomb, Caldwell, Catawba, Cleveland, Davidson, Davie, Haywood, Iredell, Macon, Madison, Mecklenburg, Pender, Polk, Randolph, Rowan, Rutherford, Surry, Wautaga and Wilkes.
+This species was first introduced to the US mainland in 2010, and has been reported from 20 states and Washington DC, including North Carolina, where (as of July 2024) it was found in thirty NC counties: Alexander, Ashe, Avery, Buncomb, Caldwell, Catawba, Cleveland, Davidson, Davie, Guilford, Haywood, Henderson, Iredell, Lincoln, Macon, Madison, Mecklenburg, Pender, Polk, Randolph, Rowan, Rutherford, Stanly, Stokes, Surry, Yadkin, Yancy, Wake, Wautaga and Wilkes.

 Asian longhorned tick female